loveencounterflow/datamill/README.md

-In DataMill, lines of text do not only form the basic chunks of data one will typically process within a stream transform to accomplish one specific task, their consecutive numbering also forms the backbone of the data organization in the database.
+In DataMill, lines of text do not only form the basic chunks of data one will typically process within a stream transform to accomplish one specific task, their consecutive numbering also forms the backbone of the organization of the rows in the database.

 ## The DataMill Primary Key (LDX)